- Clinical science

 - Age of onset: 3rd decade of life

 Epidemiological data refers to the US, unless otherwise specified.

-- Genetic vulnerability
+- Genetic factors

-|Diagnostic criteria for major depressive disorder (DSM-V)|
+|Diagnostic criteria for major depressive disorder (according to DSM-5)|

-“SIG E CAPS”: Sleep (insomnia or hypersomnia), Interest loss (anhedonia), Guilt (low self-esteem), Energy (low energy or fatigue), Concentration (poor concentration or difficulty making decisions), Appetite (decreased appetite or overeating), Psychomotor agitation or retardation, and Suicidality.
+To remember the symptoms, think of “SIGECAPS” (which resembles SIG: E. CAPS, short for “prescribe energy capsules”): Sleep (insomnia or hypersomnia), Interest loss (anhedonia), Guilt (low self-esteem), Energy (low energy or fatigue), Concentration (poor concentration or difficulty making decisions), Appetite (decreased appetite or overeating), Psychomotor agitation or retardation, and Suicidal ideation.

-Depression with seasonal pattern (seasonal affective disorder, winter depression)
+Major depressive disorder with seasonal pattern (seasonal affective disorder, winter depression)